tlwolfe99/tlwolfe99/README.md

 - 👋 Hi, I’m tlwolfe99
 - 👀 I’m interested in all things computer
 - 🌱 I’m currently collecting projects into a book to help other to learn to programming.
-- 📫 You can reach me by sendign a email.
+- 📫 You can reach me by sending an email.

 <!---
 tlwolfe99/tlwolfe99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.